danthegoodman1/icedb/README.md

 # IceDB

-IceDB is an in-process Parquet merge engine for better data warehousing in S3, using only S3.
+IceDB is an in-process Parquet merge engine for better data warehousing in S3, using only S3, with MVCC, time travel queries, and atomic operations.

 No Spark, no JVM, no data warehouse experience required.